-And, yes, she’s a formidable flutist.
+“And, yes, she’s a formidable flutist.
 Although she’s spent much of her career in classical music, her jazz playing is rough and ready.
 It’s not just the spur-of-the-moment invention of her improvisations but her enthusiasm for jazz’s idiosyncratic colors and rhythmic attack that keep her sound fresh and surprising.”

 — THE BOSTON PHOENIX

-Ilona is a strong leader, as well as a generous and skilled collaborator.
-She has been an advocate for music for flute by Latvian composers and has always performed flute music by her native country’s composers in her flute solo recitals.
-Ilona’s first 2-set CD, On the Bridge (2006), a compilation of music by Latvian composers, was awarded a Certificate of Achievement from the World Federation of Free Latvians (WFFL) in 2006.
-In 2016, she received the American Latvian Association’s Lifetime Achievement Award for success in the music field and for promoting Latvian music and culture in the USA.
+Ilona’s passions are improvisation, jazz, and contemporary music.
+She is a strong leader and a generous and skilled collaborator.
+As an advocate for music for flute by Latvian composers, she consistently features works by her native country's composers in her solo recitals.
+Her first two-set CD, On the Bridge (2006), a compilation of music by Latvian composers, received a Certificate of Achievement from the World Federation of Free Latvians (WFFL) in 2006.
+In 2016, she was honored with the American Latvian Association’s Lifetime Achievement Award for her contributions to music and for promoting Latvian culture in the USA.

 Photo © Gaia Petrelli Wilmer